ecmwf/anemoi-docs/docs/contributing/testing.rst

 Dataset Creation Test cases
 ===========================

-To add a new test case for dataset creation

--  create a new folder in the `tests/system-level/anemoi_test/configs/datasets` directory.

--  The name of the folder will be the name of the test case and of the dataset created.
+To add a new test case for dataset creation create a new folder in the `tests/system-level/anemoi_test/configs/datasets` directory.
+The name of the folder will be the name of the test case and of the dataset created.

--  In the folder add a `dataset_config.yaml` file with the configuration for the dataset creation.
+In the folder add

+#. a `dataset_config.yaml` file with the configuration for the dataset
+   creation.
 Currently, the only source supported in the test suite is `mars`.

+#. a `task_config.yaml` file that specifies additional information
+   required to configure the task in the suite.
+The task config should specify the `dataset_command` to be used to create the dataset -- typically, "anemoi-datasets create".
+Hardware overrides (e.g. path to the `dataset_config.yaml` file) will be set in the suite.

--  If you need additional flexibility in configuring your test case, please open an issue in the `anemoi-docs` repository.
+If you need additional flexibility in configuring your test case, please open an issue in the `anemoi-docs` repository.

 Model Training Test cases
 =========================